-- 1. the City's Parking Enforcement and Management Contract with Robbins Parking Service Limited be renewed for an additional two years commencing 2005-JUL-02; and, - the terms of the Contract be amended to exclude the requirements under which Section 6.2 requires that Commissionaires be hired to provide onstreet parking enforcement.
+- 1. the City's Parking Enforcement and Management Contract with Robbins Parking Service Limited be renewed for an additional two years commencing 2005-JUL-02; and, - 2. the terms of the Contract be amended to exclude the requirements under which Section 6.2 requires that Commissionaires be hired to provide on-street parking enforcement.

-[Note: Mr. Chris Curley, Robbins Parking Service Ltd. and Mr. Heiko Behn, Commissionaires, will be in attendance to answer any questions that the Committee may have regarding this report.]
+Mr. Chris Curley, Robbins Parking Service Ltd. and Mr. Heiko Behn, Commissionaires, were in attendance at the meeting to respond to questions from the Committee Members.
+Both Mr. Curley and Mr. Behn indicated that they concur with the recommendations contained in the report.